ibm-cloud-docs/workload-protection/cspm-implement.md

 Note that the CRN (`ID` from the output) is referenced as `app-config-aggregator-CRN`.
 Likewise, instance ID (`GUID` from the output) is referenced as `app-config-aggregator-ID`.
 Save those values as they will be used in the following steps.
 {: important}

-### Step 3: trusted profile for {{site.data.keyword.appconfig_short}} for collecting service configuration
+### Step 3: Trusted profile for {{site.data.keyword.appconfig_short}} for collecting service configuration
 {: #cspm-implement-cli-step3}
 {: cli}

 In this step, you'll be creating the trusted profile that your {{site.data.keyword.appconfig_short}} instance uses to collect all service configurations to perform {{site.data.keyword.cloud_notm}} CSPM.
 Make sure you have the {{site.data.keyword.appconfig_short}} CRN (`app-config-aggregator-CRN`) you created in Step 2.

-To configure correctly the trusted profile, we need the previous step because we use the {{site.data.keyword.appconfig_short}} instance CRN.
+To configure the trusted profile correctly, you need the {{site.data.keyword.appconfig_short}} instance CRN from the previous step.

 - It requires the following Access Policies:
   - All Account Management services (`Viewer` + `Service Configuration Reader`)